 I have to tell you I’m thrilled with how today’s photo shoot turned out and I’m excited to share it with you!
-Not only did I create a design for summer entertaining, I developed a cake recipe that’s the perfect dessert to serve for this party.
-I was asked to come up with some ideas and a recipe using Silk Coconutmilk and I was inspired by a recent shopping trip where orange and yellow really caught my eye.
+Not only did I create a summer entertaining orange tablescape, I developed a cake recipe that’s the perfect dessert to serve for this party.
+I was inspired by a recent shopping trip where orange and yellow really caught my eye.

-- I layered those items with my trusty white plates and some yellow ones I picked up at Target.
+- I layered those items with my trusty white plates and some yellow salad/dessert plates I picked up at Target.
 A centerpiece of orange and yellow flowers brought everything together beautifully, and I added some extra greenery from the back yard to make it even more lush.

-- I used my garden cart to hold water and dessert, and brought out things that were yellow and orange just to help dress it up and pull in some color.
-A washi tape flag was made to top off the cake.
+- My garden cart is used to hold water and dessert, and I brought out things that were yellow and orange just to help dress it up and pull in some color.
+An easy-to-make washi tape flag tops off the cake for added decoration.

-The cake recipe is easy to make and it’s all from scratch.
+If you like strawberry shortcake then you’ll love this twist made with oranges.
+This cake recipe is easy to make and it’s all from scratch.
 I don’t bake cakes from scratch that often but I do like to do it for special occasions.
-One thing notable about this cake is that it’s dense like pound cake so a heavy icing wouldn’t be as good in my opinion.
+One thing notable about this cake is that it’s dense like pound cake so a heavy icing wouldn’t do here.
 The whipped cream is the perfect balance and fresh whipped cream is so easy to make and tastes delicious!